mps-youtube/pafy/README.md

  - Small, standalone, single importable module file.
  - Works with age-restricted videos and non-embeddable videos
  - No dependencies
+ - Command line tool (ytdl) for downloading directly from the command line

 Usage Examples:
 ---------------

-Here is how to use the module in your own python code:
+Here is how to use the module in your own python code.
+For command line tool (ytdl) instructions, see further below:

 ```python